UK professionals face dismissal for failure to report child FGM

 It will apply in all cases of known FGM in under 18s, whether disclosed by the victim or seen by the professional.

-Mary Wandia, FGM programme manager at women's rights organisation Equality Now, said the law was urgently needed to better equip frontline professionals who meet girls at risk.
+Mary Wandia, FGM program manager at women's rights organization Equality Now, said the law was urgently needed to better equip frontline professionals who meet girls at risk.

 "This approach is not about sending people to prison, it's about knowing how to best protect girls who need us to stand with them," Wandia said in a statement.